-Welcome to Peaks of Otter Lodge, Blue Ridge Parkway
+Welcome to Peaks of Otter Lodge on the Blue Ridge Parkway

 Endorsed by Thomas Jefferson, and many others of exceptional judgment . . .